• search

 • Isothermal calorimetry to find out heat of reaction for process

-• Adiabatic calorimetry to examine the runaway potential of reactions and compounds and specific measurements like vent sizing calculations
+• Adiabatic calorimetry to examine the runaway potential of reactions and compounds and specific measurements such as vent sizing calculations

 • Generating Hazard Evaluation Report (HER) for scale up assurance

-• Based on the safety evaluation, appropriate engineering controls will be adopted prior to batch processing and they will be captured in the Process Hazards Analysis (PHA) and Process Safety Information (PSI) report.
+• Based on the safety evaluation, appropriate engineering controls adopted prior to batch processing and captured in the Process Hazards Analysis (PHA) and Process Safety Information (PSI) report.

-• Pre-Startup Safety Review (PSSR) will be carried out prior to the start of the batch as a checklist on safety to ensure whether all the safety recommendations are being implemented in the specific manufacturing unit or not.
-Only after that, batch start-up clearance is given on the specific equipment train.
+• Pre-Startup Safety Review (PSSR) performed prior to the start of the batch as a safety checklist to ensure implementation of all safety recommendations in the specific manufacturing unit; batch start-up clearance provided only upon successful PSSR for the specific equipment train.

-We have internal Standard Operating Procedures (SOP) which govern the analytical method transfer process.
-Transfers shall be initiated with pre-approved protocols, followed by batch analysis.
-SOP guides will fix the acceptance criteria for individual tests to conclude the completion of analytical method transfer.
+We have internal Standard Operating Procedures (SOPs), which govern the analytical method transfer process.
+Transfers are initiated with pre-approved protocols, followed by batch analysis.
+SOP guides fix the acceptance criteria for individual tests to conclude the completion of analytical method transfer.

-After completion of process optimization, we propose the technology transfer date in consultation with the technology transfer team and technology absorption team.
+Upon completion of process optimization, we propose the technology transfer date in coordination with the Technology Tansfer and Technology Absorption teams.

 Stage Gate Meetings

-PR and D, AR and D, and Process Engineering shall submit the development reports to QA three working days before the proposed technology transfer date.
-QA shall conduct a gate meeting at least two days before the technology transfer date to review the product development of API using a gate checklist (based on the scope of the project, regulatory submissions/GMP requirements etc.) Timelines shall be provided for the pending action items in the gate checklist.
-Head QA or designee shall decide on the clearance for the technology transfer depending on the pending action items.
+PR and D, AR and D, and Process Engineering submit the development reports to QA three working days before the proposed technology transfer date.
+QA conducts a gate meeting at least two days before the technology transfer date to review the product development of API using a gate checklist (based on the scope of the project, regulatory submissions/GMP requirements, etc.) Timelines are provided for the pending action items in the gate checklist.
+Head QA or designee decides on the clearance for the technology transfer based on the pending action items.

 Technology Transfer

-Technology transfer shall be conducted based on an optimization study or familiarization report.
-QA shall hand over all documents along with the technology transfer checklist to the concerned plant QA.
+Technology transfer is conducted based on an optimization study or familiarization report.
+QA hands over all documents along with the technology transfer checklist to the concerned plant QA.

-The data generated (document transfer) at the development center will be transferred to the manufacturing facility which would include:
+The data generated (document transfer) at the development center is transferred to the manufacturing facility, which include:

 • Raw material list along with specifications and method of analysis